pb-coding/fullstack_blog_react_express/README.md

-# Fullstack Blog App with React
+# Fullstack Blog App using MERN-Stack

 This is about me learning:
 * building a full stack app using MERN Stack with MySQL (MySQL / ExpressJS / React / Nginx)